Yalantis/iOS-Guidelines/README.md

 for (int i = 0; i < x; i++) { ... }
 ```
 - Alignment: do not align code as ASCII-art.
 - Separate logical code blocks by *1* line wrap.
-Random number of \n not allowed.
+Random number of \n not allowed

 #### Variable declaration
 - Between Type & Protocol there are no spaces: ```id<NSObject> object = ...;```